flashwing-04/showtime-website-project-archive/content/ss21/master/m6-migrate-the-imimap-to-mevn/tech-stack.md

 **[MongoDB](https://www.mongodb.com/)**
-* a document based database which we used with [Mongoose](https://mongoosejs.com/)
+* a document-based database, which we used with [Mongoose](https://mongoosejs.com/)

 **[Express.js](https://expressjs.com/)**
 * a JavaScript web framework - used for programming the API

 **[Vue.js](https://v3.vuejs.org/)**
-* a JavaScript framework for frontend development - we took a chance and went with the new version of Vue.js as to make it more future proof
+* a JavaScript framework for frontend development - we took a chance and went with the new version of Vue.js as to make it more future-proof

 **[Node.js](https://nodejs.org/en/)**
 * a JavaScript-Runtime